Joystream/joystream/README.md

 #### Building localy

-A joystream-node can be compiled with give [Dockerfile](Dockerfile) file:
+A joystream-node can be compiled with given [Dockerfile](./Dockerfile) file:

 ```bash
 # Build and tag a new image, which will compile joystream-node from source